donovanh/ideas.shopireland.ie/_posts/2013-11-05-christmas-toys-2013.markdown

 With a web browser and some education-oriented apps, this should keep the kids entertained for a while at least.

 However it does have some down sides.
 Slow performance is noted as one of the tablet's weaknesses, along with the cheap screen and mediocre battery life.
 Web pages take a long time to load, and lack of Flash means you'll have trouble playing Youtube videos.
-But hey, it's less than €100 yo-yos, so what do you expect.
+But hey, it's less than 100 yo-yos.

 [Buy InnoTab 3S](http://www.shopireland.ie/toys/B00DE9IPBU/) and save on the listed price.